 As a marketing and sales resource, technical data sheets offer brilliant potential for increasing revenues both online and offline.
 You can use them in campaigns to convey the benefits of a product and incorporate high-res images for added context.

 It’s also a great resource for your sales team to use as an additional touchpoint in the buyer journey.
 Plus it’s a super effective way of showcasing the value of a product.
 You can configure your Product Data Sheets, meaning there’s potential to reach consumers in different marketplaces e.g. B2B and B2C.

 Overall, presenting product data in this format helps build customer confidence which will contribute to better conversion rates and increased sales.

 2. Reduce risk

-For brands that need to comply with industry legislation e.g. chemicals and electrical equipment, Product Data Sheets are invaluable.
-Certain products will need to meet safety standards and hazard checks before they can be sold.
+If you need to comply with specific industry legislations such as chemicals, electronics, etc. a product information sheet will be invaluable, especially if certain products need to meet safety standards and hazard checks before they can be sold.